 This morning, the Supreme Court upheld the Haryana Panchayati Raj Act amendments, which imposed educational, debt and property-based restrictions upon the right to contest Panchayat elections.
 On this blog, we have argued in detail that the Act was unconstitutional, and ought to have struck down (all posts may be accessed here).

 I began to read this judgment with a view to engaging with, and responding to the reasons provided by the Court to reach the contrary view.
-On having read it, I find myself unable to do so, for the simple reason that the judgment has no reasoning at all.
-I will extract the relevant paragraphs, and say res ipsa loquitur.
+The reasoning – as far as I can make out – is found in paragraph 40:

 “It is only education which gives a human being the power to discriminate between right and wrong, good and bad.
 Therefore, prescription of an educational qualification is not irrelevant for better administration of the PANCHAYATS.
 The classification in our view cannot be said either based on no intelligible differentia unreasonable or without a reasonable nexus with the object sought to be achieved.”